NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-06-mfa-and-conditional-access.md

 | Network | Not configured |
 | Client apps | 1 included; category not expanded |

-**Exclusion scope:** The emergency-account exclusion is confirmed by the author.
-The summary shows **two** excluded users, without their names.
-The second identity is not provided, and the emergency account's username is not invented.
-The document therefore does not describe the emergency account as the only exclusion.

-The MFA requirement is supplied by the author and reflected in the policy name.
-The summary does not expose the detailed grant selection or an authentication strength, so no specific method or strength is asserted.
+**Exclusion scope:** The emergency-account exclusion is excluded from policy.

 ### CA002 — Block legacy authentication